 The findings from research objective four showed that generally, both lecturers and administrators perceived psychological factors to affect teaching and learning processes.
-Lecturers and administrators indicated that the emotional state of a lecturer, emotional state of an administrator, motivation level of a lecturer, the motivation level of an administrator, mental state of the lecturer and the aspiration level of the administrator can affect teaching and learning processes.
+Lecturers and administrators indicated that the emotional state of a lecturer, emotional state of an administrator, motivation level of a lecturer, the motivation level of an administrator, mental state of the lecturer, mental state of the administrator, aspiration level of the lecturer and the aspiration level of the administrator can affect teaching and learning processes.